Jin Shengtan: Biography

 The year of Jin's birth is unclear, with some sources reporting 1610 and others 1608.
 The former estimate is based on the fact that Jin's son was 10 years old in East Asian age reckoning in 1641, and is generally accepted by scholars.
 He was born Jin Renrui in the town of Suzhou, a place celebrated for its culture and elegance.
 Jin's family was of the scholar-gentry class, but was constantly plagued by sickness and death, which led in turn to little wealth.
 Jin's father was apparently a scholar.
 Jin began schooling relatively late, attending a village school at the age of nine.
 He displayed great intellectual curiosity, and had somewhat unusual ideas.
 However, he was a conscientious student.
 Early in life, he took the style name "Shengtan", a phrase from the Analects meaning "the sage [Confucius] sighed".
 He passed only the lowest of the imperial examinations, and never held public office.

 In his writings, Jin showed a great interest in the ideas of Chan Buddhism.
 He claimed that this interest began early, when he first read the Lotus Sutra at the age of 11.
-This inclination toward Buddhist ideas became even more pronounced after the fall of the Ming Dynasty in 1644.
+This inclination toward Buddhist ideas became even more pronounced after the fall of the Ming dynasty in 1644.
 In that year and the one that followed, Jin became conspicuously more depressed and withdrawn, as well as more receptive to Buddhism.
 The 20th century scholar Zhang Guoguang attributed this change to the fall of the short-lived Li Zicheng regime.
 Throughout his life, Jin's interest in Buddhism affected his views, and he considered himself a mere agent of the forces of eternity.

 Jin is sometimes said to have been known by the name Zhang Cai (張采), but this appears to be a mistake due to confusion with a contemporary, Zhang Pu.

 Death

-In 1661, Jin joined a number of literati in protesting the appointment of a corrupt official.
+In 1661, Jin joined a group of literati protesting the appointment of a corrupt official.
 The protesters first petitioned the government, and then staged a public rally.
 This was met with swift retaliation from local officials, and Jin was sentenced to death.
 This incident is sometimes called "Lamenting at the Temple of Confucius" (哭廟案), and led to a stifling of political dissent for years after.
 Before his death, Jin supposedly joked, "Being beheaded is the most painful thing, but for some reason it's going to happen to me.
 Fancy that!"
 In a 1933 essay, noted writer Lu Xun admits that this quote may be apocryphal, but condemns it as "laughing away the cruelty of the human butcher".